valueflows/valueflows/mkdocs/docs/introduction/core.md

 ## Putting them together

-In general, how they fit together: Agents perform Economic Events that provide Inputs to Processes and take Outputs from Processes and move Resources from one Process to another.
+In general, how they fit together: Agents perform Economic Events that provide Inputs to Processes and take Outputs from Processes and move Economic Resources from one Process to another.
 This forms a directed graph of value flows.

 ![diagram with a Process, Economic Events input and output, each with Agents and Economic Resource](../assets/REA-IPO-VF.png)